Compassionate, competent legal assistance with estate planning, guardianship, and probate provided in a cost-effective manner

 Effective We carefully assess your particular legal matter to develop the best strategy to suit your interests.
 We work effectively to achieve the desired outcome in a cost-efficient manner.

-Experienced With more than 25 years of experience, we have built a reputation for consistently effective legal representation.
+Experienced With more than 45 years of combined experience, we have built a reputation for consistently effective legal representation.
 We are dedicated to upholding that standard in your case.

 Working diligently to secure your assets for your family's future:

-The Law Office of Paulette Peterson, PLLC represents seniors and others in Kitsap County in matters involving elder law, estate planning and guardianship.
+The Law Office of Paulette Peterson, PLLC represents individuals throughout Kitsap County and in King County in matters involving estate planning, guardianship and its alternatives, probate and estate administration.

 Elder Law In elder law, we address the legal issues unique to seniors.
 We handle all issues related to trust planning, wills, probate, ancillary probate and more.

-Estate Planning In our estate planning practice, we help clients develop effective estate plans to secure their family's futures.
-Our work in this area includes providing assistance with estate tax issues and establishing trusts.
+Estate Planning: we help clients develop effective estate plans to secure their family's futures.
+We can provide expert assistance with wills, powers of attorney, health care directives, estate tax issues and establishing and administering trusts.

 Bainbridge Island WA 98110